Who: Oasis Hub Waterloo

 Design: Scoping, designing and co-producing an agreed list of projects informed by behavioural insight to deliver during the pilot (Phase 1).

-Test: The agreed projects for Phase 1 are underway and data is being collected for evaluation.
+The agreed projects for the pilot are underway and data is being collected for evaluation.

-Evaluate: Projects are evaluated to inform the next phase.
-Lessons are shared and iterations of projects proposed for Phase 2.
+Pilot projects have been fully evaluated to inform the next phase.
+Lessons are shared and iterations of projects proposed for multi-year programme.

-Refine (second round of funding): Phase 2 projects are underway and data is being collected for evaluation.
+Refine (second round of funding): Phase 2 projects are underway and data is being collected for evaluation of multi-year project.

-Final evaluation: (Phase 2) projects are evaluated and lessons from ongoing evaluation shared.
+Final evaluation: whole scheme has been evaluated and lessons from ongoing evaluation shared.

-Our scheme plans to untap the potential of the large communities served by Oasis Hub Waterloo to find lasting solutions for the high rates of child obesity locally, by co-producing innovative and scalable activities with children and their families.
+Our scheme plans to untap the potential of the large communities served by Oasis Hub Waterloo to find lasting solutions for the high rates of child obesity locally, by co-producing innovative and scalable activities with local Oasis schools, small businesses, and children and families living in the area.

 Lambeth and Southwark have some of the highest rates of child obesity in the country.
 Local areas with the highest obesity rates correlate with higher levels of deprivation.